 Ale is usually darker in hue, and taste more fruiter and bitter.
 Lagers tend to have a light and clear appearance and the flavor tends to be smoother and sweeter.

 However, there are several other factors that have to be considered when distinguishing the different types of brews around the world.

 Each of which has an effect on the quality, flavor, and clarity of the resulting brew.

 A. Type of Yeast

-The yeast is, of course, the most important factor.
+Brewer’s yeast is, of course, the most important factor.
 In fact, ask any beer aficionado what the main difference is between lagers and ales, and it will likely come in at the top of the list.

 Both are actually dispersed throughout the fermentation vessel during the brewing process.
 But at certain stages, each will be more noticeably present at the top or bottom, depending on the ingredients used.

 Its hardy kind is better able to withstand a wider range of temperatures and a higher-alcohol environment.
 These qualities have an effect on the alcohol content of ales, as will be explained later.